tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 Standard Action

 Taken from graves of those that died due to dark sorcery, this dust sends beasts, dragons, giants, and humanoids into a slumber.
-Cast the wizard spell [sleep](../Classes/Wizard.md#sleep) at 3rd level as a close attack using an attack of +7 vs. PD (champion: 5th level spell, +13 vs. PD; epic: 9th level spell, +18 vs. PD) against a single creature engaged with you.
+Cast the wizard spell [sleep](../Classes/Wizard.md#sleep) at 3rd level as a close attack using an attack of +7 vs. PD, 5th level spell, +13 vs. PD at champion tier, and 9th level spell, +18 vs. PD at epic tier against a single creature engaged with you.
 If you roll a natural 1 on the attack roll, you are hit by the attack.

 **Cost:** 200 gp; champion: 400 gp; epic: 800 gp.